keu/docs/astro/configure-deployment-resources.md

 ### Worker autoscaling logic

-The number of workers running per worker queue on your Deployment at a given time is based on two things:
+The number of workers running per worker queue on your Deployment at a given time is based on two values:

 - The total number of tasks in a `queued` or `running` state
-- The worker queue value for **Maximum Tasks per Worker**
+- The worker queue's setting for **Maximum Tasks per Worker**

 The calculation is made based on the following expression: